Grand Victoria Casino Elgin

 The Grand Victoria Casino Elgin is a riverboat casino in Elgin, Illinois, United States, located about 40 mi west of Chicago.
 It is owned and operated by Caesars Entertainment.

 History

 The casino was developed by Gold Strike Resorts and Hyatt.
+Elgin won the fierce competition for the 10th license (the final for the first round of allotments) under the 1990 Riverboat Gambling Act in 1993.
+The boat would cruise a half-mile on the Fox River, parts of which had to be dredged to accommodate the boat's draft.
 It opened its doors on October 6, 1994.

 Gold Strike was acquired in 1995 by Circus Circus Enterprises, which later changed its name to Mandalay Resort Group, and was then acquired by MGM Mirage in 2005.
 At the time of the merger in 2005, management of the property was transferred from Mandalay to Hyatt.

 In August 2018, MGM and Hyatt sold the casino to Eldorado Resorts (later renamed as Caesars Entertainment) for $328M.

 Casino

 The casino employs about 1,440 people.
 The 29850 sqft facility consists of approximately 1,100 video poker and slot machines in addition to 36 table games.

 In addition to games, the casino has banquet and dining facilities including Buckinghams, Crave Deli, and Slice Pizzeria.